 You also need a criminal attorney that understands how to defend you against the distinctive differences between simple assault charges and aggravated assault.

 One of the most frequently charged offenses in Arizona?
 Assault.
 Often, Arizona assault charges are the result of a domestic dispute or disagreement.
 The penalties for a simple assault conviction can be severe, and can be even harsher if the assault is alleged to be domestic violence.

 Misdemeanor assault charges, sometimes referred to as “simple assault,” in Arizona are defined in A.R.S.
 13-1203 as:

-- Intentionally, knowingly or recklessly causing any physical injury to another person; or
+- Intentionally, knowingly or recklessly causing any physical injury to another person

 - Intentionally placing another person in reasonable apprehension of imminent physical injury

 - Knowingly touching another person with the intent to injure, insult or provoke such person